 For the calculation, we are assuming the benefactor is a single employee, 35 years of age, with no dependents and not living in Scotland.

 We hope this and the previous two articles have helped you to get the full lowdown on benefits in the UK, including how to create your own package.
 If you need any further help with a bespoke package, reach out to Ben.
+If you need to understand more of the UK’s employment legislation, have a look at our comprehensive UK Country Guide.
 If you are not HQed in the UK but have workers there and want to offer them a fully compliant and fair employment experience, Boundless can help.

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.